Aug 19, 2013

 It's been a tough five years for the Little Lehigh under Donny Cunningham.
 First, he has remained silent on the drilling of wells at the stream's headwater, to accommodate the bottling industry he shepherded to the valley.
 Now, The Morning Call has publicized the fact that the Lehigh County Authority (water and sewage) has an on going spillage of sewage into the waterway.
-Recently, when I criticized Cunningham's Plan to demolish the historic stone arch Reading Road Bridge, his blogosphere watchdog, Bernie O'Hare, defended the plan by quoting the "Bridge Doctor", Glenn Solt.
+Recently, when I criticized Cunningham's Plan to demolish the historic stone arch Reading Road Bridge, Bernie O'Hare, defended the plan by quoting the "Bridge Doctor", Glenn Solt.
 Solt is Cunningham's public works director.
 Solt said that stone arch bridges look pretty, but they're filled with "crap."
 The Morning Call article quotes Richard Young, Pawlowski's Public Works Director.
 Young states that the Allentown Sewer Plant, which handles the sewage from the Lehigh County Authority, only intentionally dumps raw sewage downstream from the water plant.
 He fails to mention that the manhole covers, which overflow during storms, are upstream or just before our water plant.
 The above photo shows such overflow just west of Schreibers Bridge, which is only a few blocks before the water plant intake pipe.
 I hope Cunningham and Solt don't see this post.
 Schreibers Bridge is also a historic stone arch bridge.
 Built in 1828, it was rehabilitated in 1920 and 1998.
 Maybe Cunningham should concentrate on what's flowing under the bridges.

 photo from The Morning Call